androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

 Candidates should demonstrate a commitment to innovation and continuous improvement, which is a core value of Pacific Wellness Group.
+This competency evaluates their ability to propose and implement changes that enhance patient care and clinic operations.

 ### Lead Question